imransecrets/usefull-links/README.md

 # usefull-links
 ## Docker
-* Chadpad (docker code to use chatgpt4 with api provided by user) `https://github.com/deiucanta/chatpad.git`
+* Chadpad (docker image and code  to use chatgpt4 with api provided by user) `https://github.com/deiucanta/chatpad.git`